yokelly/arm-LP-draft/README.md

 <img width="150" height="370" alt="Arm_logo_2017 svg" src="https://github.com/user-attachments/assets/025174b5-0581-4622-b622-ec7e27d05a05" />

 # Build AI Everywhere—From Cloud to Edge
 Welcome to Arm on GitHub.
-Explore open-source projects, tools, and resources that help developers build and optimize thier AI projects across cloud, automotive, mobile, IoT, Windows on Arm, and edge devices.
+Accelerate AI innovation on Arm’s ubiquitous compute platform, engineered for exceptional performance, scalability, and efficiency.
+From intelligent edge devices to the cloud and everything in between, Arm powers the technologies shaping the future of AI.

 ## 🛠 Get Started
-Featured examples, libraries, and toolkits to jumpstart your software development work on Arm:
+Access featured repositories, toolkits, and opensource projects to build, optimize, and deploy AI projects on Arm.
 * Featured Repo
 * Featured Repo
 * Featured Repo